quelpa/quelpa/README.md

 ## Overview

 `quelpa` is a tool to compile and install Emacs Lisp packages locally from source code (which can reside on the local disk or in remote locations such as a git repo etc.).
 It is mostly just a wrapper around the [MELPA](https://github.com/melpa/melpa) package build library.
-We try to keep `quelpa` as simple as possible and rely on existing solutions where possible.
+We try to keep `quelpa` as simple as possible and rely on existing solutions.

 And that's how `quelpa` works in a nutshell: Given a recipe in [MELPA's format](https://github.com/melpa/melpa#recipe-format), `quelpa` gets the package source code, builds an ELPA compatible package and installs that locally.
 These installed packages can then be managed in the usual way with `M-x list-packages`.